-We are using raw, uncooked shrimp and you can buy it several different ways.
+We are using raw, uncooked larger shrimp and you can buy it several different ways.

-First, if you live near the oceans you might be able to buy shrimp straight off the boats or in fresh fish markets near the water.
+First, if you live near the ocean you might be able to buy shrimp straight off the boats or in fresh fish markets near the water.

 For most of us though, shrimp will be bought frozen.
-Your grocery store may sell thawed shrimp which would eliminate that step for you.
+Your grocery store may sell thawed uncooked shrimp at the seafood counter which would eliminate that step for you.

 I purchase frozen shrimp when it is on sale to keep in my freezer.
 We live close to a Fresh Thyme Market that has a sale on shrimp every month.
 (Fresh Thyme has 73 stores in 11 Midwest states).